Day Trip to Legoland Malaysia

-Legoland Malaysia, Daddy E and I were there 6 years ago, before Baby E was born.
-And we weren’t impressed.
-For adults, the place was kinda boring since most rides are meant for kids.
+Daddy E and I went Legoland Malaysia 6 years ago, before Baby E was born.
+And we weren’t exactly impressed.
+For we were not huge fans of lego and the place was kinda boring for adults since most rides are meant for kids.

 Now that Baby E is going to be 5 years old, and has been loving her Lego Disney Princess sets, we thought she will love it.
 And so we decided to go, on a Friday!
 Legoland Malaysia is spilt into 2 portions, the theme park and the water park, which both require entry tickets.
 We got the 1-day combo tickets (access to both parks) online from Legoland Malaysia website.